cockpit-project/cockpit/HACKING.md

     make check

-These should finish very quickly and it is good practice to do it often.
+These should finish very quickly.
+It is a good practice to do this often.

 For debugging individual tests, there are compiled binaries in the build directory.
 For QUnit tests (JavaScript), you can run